greenfieldURI-group/QC-partial-charges-AMBER/README.md

 # QC-partial-charges-AMBER
-A step-by-step procedure for calculating partial atomic charges compatible with the AMBER General Force Field (GAFF) uses quantum chemical calculations with GAMESS and RESP fitting via Antechamber.
+A step-by-step procedure for calculating partial atomic charges compatible with the AMBER General Force Field (GAFF) uses quantum chemical calculations with GAMESS and Restrained Electrostatic Potential (REsP) fitting via Antechamber.

 ## System Setup
 First, you need a PDB or XYZ file of your molecule.
 If the structure is unavailable, you can easily build it using molecular editing and visualization software such as Avogadro, VMD, PyMOL, etc.